thomasebsmith/recurrent/README.md

 Recurrent is written in Swift, using Swift UI.
 Because it is written in Swift UI and Swift UI is a recent technology, there may be some UI bugs or imperfections.

+## Copyright and Licensing
+Recurrent was created and developed by Thomas Smith.
+However, it is released as open source software under the MIT License (see [LICENSE](./LICENSE)).